munificent/craftinginterpreters/book/types-of-values.md

 There we go!
 Now we have some new types.
 They just aren't very useful yet.
 Aside from the literals, you can't really *do* anything with them.
-It will be a while before `null` comes into play, but we can start putting Booleans to work.
-It's time for comparison and equality operators.
+It will be a while before `nil` comes into play, but we can start putting Booleans to work.

 ### Logical not and falsiness